December 6, 2019

 Given the vinegar’s tangy and tart taste, it delivers nearly the same effect and flavor a normal bottle of white wine promises.

-However, since white wine vinegar tends to offer stronger flavor, it is best to use it sparingly.
+However, since white wine vinegar tends to offer a stronger flavor, it is best to use it sparingly.
 For example, if the recipe calls for two tablespoons of white wine, use one tablespoon of white wine vinegar instead.

 2. Grape Juice and Vinegar